ADGEfficiency/dsr-rl/PITCHME.md

 Off policy
 - evaluate or improve one policy while using another to make decisions

-Possible to do control on or off policy - using general policy iteration
+Control can be on or off policy
+- use general policy iteration to improve a policy using an on-policy approximation

 ---
 ![fig](assets/images/section_2/on_off_policy.png)